Essential Texts/2018 Oregon Film History Conference

 In 1973, Sheldon Renan, director of Pacific Film Archive, proposed a national survey of existing resources for independent film.
 As part of the survey, a team of experts traveled across the country making onsite visits.

 In the final report, published in 1977, the presence of the names of three Portlanders on the title page – Sheldon Renan, Brooke (at that time she used the name “Denise”) Jacobson, James Blue – testifies to the national impact of Oregon’s early investment in arts education.

 Sheldon Renan attended Saturday classes at the Museum Art School, founded 1909; Brooke Jacobson is co-founder of the Northwest Film Study Center, which was (and is) fiscally sponsored by Portland Art Museum, founded 1892; James Blue, founding faculty member of American Film Institute & founding director of Rice Media Center, took classes at University of Oregon’s School of Architecture & Allied Arts, founded 1914.

 With this paper, Rose Bond became Portland’s first animation historian.
 Her analysis reaffirms the qualities first catalogued by Will Vinton in 1974, and provides more detail about this regional strength.

 Top, left to right: Reed College president; director of Portland Art Museum; founder of PSU’s Center For The Moving Image.
-Middle, left to right: head of Will Vinton Studios; co-founder of Northwest Film Center; founding director of Rice Media Center.
-Bottom, left to right: founding director of Pacific Film Archive; founding director of PNCA’s Animation Institute.
+Middle, left to right: head of Will Vinton Studios; co-founder of Northwest Film Center; founding director of Rice Media Center (in Houston).
+Bottom, left to right: founding director of Pacific Film Archive (in Berkeley); founding director of PNCA’s Animation Institute.

 It appears Oregon’s regional strength in film and animation cannot be separated from a parallel regional strength in art education.